Quality Function Deployment (QFD)

-When the product is “done,” the Voice of Customer requirements initially identified in the process should be clearly met (or intentionally left out) and the product can be released with the confidence that it is meeting the needs of customers.
+When the product is “done,” the Voice of Customer requirements initially identified in the process should be clearly met (or intentionally left out).
+The product can be released with the confidence that it meets the needs of customers.

 What are the Advantages and Disadvantages of Quality Function Deployment?

-Quality Function Deployment benefits companies primarily by ensuring they bring products to market that customers actually want, thanks to listening to customer preferences at the beginning of the design process and then mandating these needs and desires are met throughout every aspect of the design and development process.
+Quality Function Deployment benefits companies primarily by ensuring they bring products to market that customers actually want, thanks to listening to customer preferences at the beginning of the design process.
+Then, mandating these needs and desires is met throughout every aspect of the design and development process.
 In short, if something isn’t being built because a customer wants it (or it provides underlying support for a customer need), it doesn’t get built at all, which can prevent technology from driving strategy when it’s not directly beneficial to the customer experience.

-Constantly and consistently circling back to the customer might seem like overkill, but it quickly identifies—and often cuts short—any activity that doesn’t work toward the ultimate goal of providing products customers want to buy and use.
-And by limiting product development activities to just the things customers are asking for, the overall process is faster, more efficient and less expensive.
+Constantly and consistently circling back to the customer might seem like overkill.
+Still, it quickly identifies—and often cuts short—any activity that doesn’t work toward the ultimate goal of providing products customers want to buy and use.
+And by limiting product development activities to just the things customers are asking for, the overall process is faster, more efficient, and less expensive.

-Since collecting customer inputs and applying them throughout the product development process is such a cross-functional activity, it can also increase teamwork and ensure the entire organization is aligned around the same goal of customer satisfaction instead of competing with other internal priorities.
+Since collecting customer inputs and applying them throughout the product development process is such a cross-functional activity, it can also increase teamwork and ensure the entire organization is aligned around customer satisfaction instead of competing with other internal priorities.

 When Should You Use Quality Function Deployment?

-As soon as there is a well understood customer and their challenges and desires have been quantifiably captured, QFD can be incorporated into the product development process.
-It is most effective when it is used throughout the entire product lifecycle, as its main purpose is to ensure a constant focus on the voice of the customer.
+As soon as a well-understood customer and their challenges and desires have been quantifiably captured, QFD can be incorporated into the product development process.
+It is most effective when used throughout the entire product lifecycle, as its main purpose is to ensure a constant focus on the voice of the customer.
 You can’t “check it off” as completed since it is an ever-present ingredient every step of the way.